Investing in IPOs and share offerings

 - Share offerings are another way for companies to raise money, companies will offer additional shares for a set price to potential investors.

 How to get involved in IPOs and share offerings:

-We offer the opportunity to invest in both options with PrimaryBid.
-Simply download their app, create an account and follow the instructions on how to invest.
+We offer the option to invest in both options with ‘PrimaryBid’.
+Simply click on the link below, create an account and follow the instructions on how to invest.

-When you make a decision to buy shares on the PrimaryBid app you’ll be able to select us as your broker.
-PrimaryBid will then confirm your details with us and arrange to transfer the shares, we’ll then place your new shares into your account.
+When you make a decision to buy shares on the 'PrimaryBid' website or app you’ll be able to select us as your broker.
+'PrimaryBid' will then confirm your details with us and arrange to transfer the shares, we’ll then place your new shares into your account.

 - Shares can only be transferred into your own Share Dealing Account, and not into an ISA, or joint account.

 - Once your PrimaryBid application has been completed and is successful, we’ll work with them to transfer any new shares into your account held with us.